-Bench (that’s us) charges a flat rate per month based on how many expenses your business has.
+Bench (that’s us) charges a flat rate per month.
+There’s no hidden fees or extra month-end hourly costs based on how many expenses your business has.
 The more expenses, the more bookkeeping work there is to do.

 We automatically import transactions from your bank or credit card accounts, and use it to categorize your expenses.
 Your bookkeeping team generates financial reports for your business at the end of every month.
 At the end of the year, you get a financial package that gives you everything your accountant needs to file your taxes.

 Tax filing is easier with Bench